 Levels of Learning

 The Yeung family has classified the levels of learning into three categories:

-Yeung Tai Chi Chuan is both an extraordinary defensive art and an unparalleled health maintenance exercise.
-However, the principles and applications are only as valuable and effective as the source from which they spring.
+Yeung Tai Chi Chuan is an unparalleled health maintenance exercise and an extraordinary defensive art.
+However, its principles of understanding human physiology and applying self-defense applications are only as valuable as the source from which they spring.